TheDevPath/Navi/README.md

 When finished `cd ..` to return to the projects root directory and `npm run dev` will start the dev servers on localhost:8080 & localhost:8081 respectivly

-Note you also need to install and have running mongoDB - Directions can be found [here](https://docs.mongodb.com/manual/installation/)
+Note you also need to install and have running mongoDB - Directions can be found [here][mongodb]

 # googleMaps-offline-navigator
 Open source project for Grow with Google Udacity Scholarship Challenge - Navigation app using offline first strategy and google maps api